 There is some perceived value/reward for taking on the mentality of the victim which can keep some people in its bondage.

-• Attention.
-Often, people with a victim mentality don’t keep their problems to themselves.
-They tend to talk about them.
+- Attention.
+Often, people with a victim mentality tend to talk about their problems excessively.
 Depending on the person, some may only talk about them with their family and friends, while others share their woes with anyone who will listen.
 In general, the listener will commiserate, express sympathy, and give caring attention to someone sharing their pain.
-This is not necessarily a bad thing, but sometimes, people get used to the attention they get because of their pain, and letting go of the victim mentality would also mean letting go of the attention, so they choose to remain the victim.
+This is not necessarily a bad thing, and there is certainly a healthy time and place for it, but sometimes, people get used to the attention they get because of their pain, and letting go of the victim mentality would also mean letting go of the attention, so they choose to remain the victim.

 There is a spiritual side to being in bondage to the victim mentality.
 Satan is out to kill, steal, and destroy.
 His ultimate goal is to keep us separated from God, and if he can keep us hopeless, believing there is never anything better in our future, he has the power to keep us from a redemptive relationship with God.
 He uses deception, whispering lies to our wounded souls: Remember what they did to you?
 It’s hopeless…there is no future for you…it’s so unfair, isn’t it?
 Why would God let that happen?